core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Transport Information Details: This field contains a list of text strings, where two adjacent strings are separated by a single comma character.
 Each text string is the name of an element that provides transport-specific information related to a pertinent CoAP request.
 Optional elements are prepended by '?' and MUST be specified next to each other as last ones.

-* Reference: This contains a pointer to the public specification for the item.
+* Reference: This contains a pointer to the public specification for the item, if one exists.

 This registry has been initially populated by the entry in {{table-transport-information}}.

-## Target Attributes Registry ## {#iana-target-attributes}

-IANA is asked to register the following entry in the "Target Attributes" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-* Attribute Name: gp-obs
-* Brief Description: Observable resource supporting group observation
-* Change Controller: IETF
-* Reference: {{sec-web-linking}} of {{&SELF}}

 ## Expert Review Instructions {#iana-review}